 You’ll need to dock your boat into a marina at some point during your trip, so ropes are essential to secure it to the docks.
 They can also be used for laying anchor, rigging sails or reeling in life preservers.
 Ropes can be worn away by wear and tear, so make sure you have plenty of spare, sturdy rope stored away on board.

 The next time you get ready to set sail, make sure you have everything you need for a safe and enjoyable trip.
-If you own or rent a boat for sailing, its also esential to keep it in tip-top condition with marine cleaning supplies.
+If you own or rent a boat for sailing, its also esential to keep it in tip-top condition with marine cleaning products.
 Keeping your vessel sufficiently clean with the right kind of cleaning supplies can extend the life of your boat and keep it looking as good as new.

 At Offshore Supply, we stock a wide range of boat cleaning supplies and general boating supplies including Nalfleet marine chemicals, marine tape and Gamazyme.
-You can browse our range of marine products online and place an order today.
+You can browse our range of marine cleaning products online and place an order today.
 We have extensive expertise in providing marine supplies for boats, yachts and the entire offshore industry.
 Contact us today to find out more.